 Klaus Halbach has been investigating novel designs for permanent magnet arrays for many years, he used advanced analytical approaches to employ a keen insight into such systems.
 One of his motivations for this research was to find more efficient means for the utilization of permanent magnets for use in particle accelerators and in the control of particle beams.

 When tested, these magnet motor or generator systems display some rather remarkable properties.
-Their success derives from the special properties which these arrays, which we choose to call “Halbach arrays,” possess.
+Their success derives from the special properties that these arrays, which we choose to call “Halbach arrays,” possess.

-Halbach-arrays are widely used in the passive magnetic bearings.
-The nowadays industrial rotor machines are more flexible and often operating with ultra-high speed.
-Using the passive magnetic bearings in certain applications, we need to take into account the occurrence of radial component in the case of axial bearings and axial component in the case of radial bearings.
+Halbach arrays are widely used in passive magnetic bearings.
+Nowadays industrial rotor machines are more flexible and often operate at ultra-high speed.
+Using the passive magnetic bearings in certain applications, we need to take into account the occurrence of the radial components in the case of axial bearings and axial components in the case of radial bearings.

-Journal bearings, in addition to passing load forces of the rotor, rotor weight and damping must take into account the existence and impact of this negative component forces.
-Therefore, in the design of passive bearings Halbach-arrays are introduced.
+Journal bearings, in addition to passing load forces of the rotor, rotor weight and damping must take into account the existence and impact of these negative component forces.
+Therefore, in the design of passive bearings, Halbach arrays are introduced.